RakhithJK/OfficeDev-teams-toolkit-wiki/Available-actions-in-Teams-Toolkit.md

 ```

 # file/createOrUpdateEnvironmentFile
-This action will create or update variables to environment file.
+## Overview

+This action reads the specified environment file, updates or appends the given environment variables, and writes the updates back to the target environment file.
+It ensures that the environment file is created if it does not already exist.

 ## Syntax:
 ```yml